U.S. Route 30 in Pennsylvania: Downtown Pittsburgh to North Huntingdon

 From 1915 to late 1927, the Lincoln Highway crossed the Allegheny River on the Manchester Bridge to the Point, touching down at the foot of Penn Avenue after meeting the Point Bridge.
 It made its way through downtown to Bigelow Boulevard (now PA 380), using Water Street, Liberty Avenue, and Oliver Avenue.
 It continued to follow present PA 380 onto Craig Street and Baum Boulevard to East Liberty.
 The highway left East Liberty and Pittsburgh on Penn Avenue, the old Pittsburgh and Greensburg Turnpike, also now part of PA 380, and further east part of PA 8.
-(PA 380 however bypasses the center of East Liberty.)
+(PA 380, however, bypasses the center of East Liberty.)

-The Boulevard of the Allies opened east from downtown Pittsburgh in 1923, and, in 1924, it was designated as an alternate route.
+The Boulevard of the Allies opened east of downtown Pittsburgh in 1923 and, in 1924, was designated as an alternate route.
 By 1930, this bypass ran along the Boulevard of the Allies, Forbes Avenue, Beeler Street, Wilkins Avenue, and Dallas Avenue, rejoining the Lincoln Highway at Penn Avenue, west of Wilkinsburg.

 Leaving the Pittsburgh area, the Lincoln Highway turned onto Ardmore Boulevard (now signed as PA 8 north of I-376, and US 30 south of I-376).
-It then branched away from Ardmore Boulevard along Electric Avenue, turned northeast on Braddock Avenue, then east on Penn Avenue.
+It then branched away from Ardmore Boulevard along Electric Avenue, turned northeast on Braddock Avenue, and then east on Penn Avenue.
 The Lincoln Highway originally continued onto Airbrake Avenue and then turned south at 11th Street to cross Turtle Creek and the Pennsylvania Railroad main line over a bridge; a 1925 replacement bridge starts at the intersection of Airbrake Avenue, Penn Avenue, Monroeville Avenue, and Greensburg Pike.
 The Lincoln Highway then followed Greensburg Pike up to current US 30.

 In 1932, a bypass of the grades into and out of Turtle Creek, including the George Westinghouse Bridge, was opened.
 It runs along current US 30 from the interchange with Electric Avenue in Chalfant to the intersection with Greensburg Pike in North Versailles Township.

 White Oak named their main street Lincoln Way in an attempt to convince the LHA to use it, but instead the highway continued along Greensburg Pike through North Versailles Township.